jplitza/restore_commit_times/README.rst

 For each file in given Git repositories set its mtime to time of the last commit, in which that file was changed.

+It is very helpful for building Docker images.

 Installation
 ------------